Tearistturnip/Tippo/README.md

 The following **additional** features are implemented:
 - Added the feature, where the user can rate how well the server performed in a number of categories.
 This rating system will help indecisive users decide on a more objective tip to give.
+- Added an option screen.
+- Added an info screen.

 - [ ] List anything else that you can get done to improve the app functionality!
 - Make it so that the back button does not appear once you get to the options menu or initial screen ever.